Get all the latest data for Florence?

 Prices, rents, yields, forecasts, best neighborhoods, etc.

-What are rents like in Florence right now?
+How much are the rents in Florence right now?
 (2026)

 Last updated on